How to participate

 The Biobank Act states that everyone has the right to receive, upon request, information on whether or not their samples are being stored in a biobank.
 If you want to know whether your samples are stored in a specific biobank or have been utilized in the FinnGen study, please contact the biobank in question.

-In addition to the new samples collected by the Finnish biobanks, the FinnGen study also utilizes these old sample cohorts that have been transferred to THL Biobank or Helsinki Biobank:
+In addition to the new samples collected by the Finnish biobanks, the FinnGen study also utilizes samples collected by the Finnish Hematology Registry and Clinical Biobank (FHRB Biobank) and the following old sample cohorts that have been transferred to THL Biobank, Helsinki Biobank, Auria Biobank, Arctic Biobank or the Biobank of Eastern Finland:

 - Botnia Study